A broad and dynamic course that teaches from the molecular level right up to whole ecosystem interactions.

 Oxford Podcasts 🔗 These are recorded by the actual tutors you’ll be taught by if your application is successful, so it might be helpful to get interested in these and listen to some current research areas.
 In particular, try this series called 'Back Garden Biology' 🔗 🌟

-Mock interview 🔗 🌟 The department has provided a 15-minute video of a mock interview for Biology with an undergraduate student.
+Mock interview 🔗 🌟 The department has provided a 30-minute video of a mock interview for Biology with an undergraduate student.

-Interview at Someville College 🔗 This is another mock interview with a tutor at Somerville College (These are also good to get an idea of tutorial-style teaching!)
+Interview at Somerville College 🔗 This is another mock interview with a tutor at Somerville College (these are also good to get an idea of tutorial-style teaching!)

 InsideUni Biology interview experiences 🔗 🌟 Current students talk about their interview experience, as well as sharing some tips.
 We’re biased, but we think they’re useful!